José Luis Manzano: Energy and oil

 Manzano and Vila are also leaders in the electricity sector through Edemsa, a private-public company that provides electricity to Mendoza province.
 The two men created Andes Energía, a Latin American energy group dedicated to the exploration, development and production of conventional and non-conventional oil and gas.
 The company operates in Argentina with 24 licenses.
 In Colombia, it currently has 11 licenses for oil investments.
 The company is listed on the stock exchanges in London and Buenos Aires, and is part of an operating holding company with subsidiaries including Kilwer, Ketsal, Grecoil and Interoil.

+Manzano’s long-term partnership with the Swiss commodity trading firm Mercuria has supported several of these energy ventures.
+In 2017, the merger of Andes Energía with Petrolera El Trébol formed Phoenix Global Resources, which holds significant acreage in Vaca Muerta and other basins.
+Integra Capital remains involved in upstream, midstream, and downstream energy activities through multiple subsidiaries.

 In July 2017, Andes Energía merged with Petrolera El Trebol (PETSA), an Argentine subsidiary of Switzerland's Mercuria.
 The merger created the new company Phoenix Global Resources and it has a strong presence in the country's most prolific conventional and non-conventional oil basins.
 Its main objective is the development of the Vaca Muerta field in both Neuquén and Mendoza.

-Manzano and Vila managed to close an agreement between the Andes and Mercuria, one of the largest hydrocarbon traders in the world, consisting of two loans totaling $60 million (USD), the first of which will allow it to settle a debt of US$20 million to finance drilling activities in Chachaheun, Argentina, and the second is a US$40 million credit line to finance drilling activities throughout the Andes portfolio, including its Vaca Muerta, Argentina surface.
+Manzano and Vila secured a $60 million deal with Mercuria, a major hydrocarbon trader.
+This included a $20 million debt settlement for drilling in Chachaheun and a $40 million credit line for Vaca Muerta and other projects.

 In addition, Manzano has investments in the oil sector through the firm Ketsal/Kilwer.
 Within the last few years, the business has been awarded exploitation contracts in southern Argentina, an area of great oil extraction potential.

 Manzano and Vila also control Hidroeléctrica Ameghino S.A. (an electricity generating plant) in Chubut Province.
 The plant is connected to the Patagonic Electric System and provides an annual 174 Gwh of electricity.

 In 2013, Vila and Manzano bought 49.9% of the UTE (Transitory Union of Companies) led by El Trebol to exploit the Chañares Herrados and Puesto Pozo Cercado deposits in Tupungato (concessioned until 2017).
 The operation was carried out with Mercuria, the holding company owner of El Trébol.
 They signed an agreement with a Brazilian oil company named Imetame Energia to explore their fields in Brazil.